 Pupil 1:Yes.

-How to make a call and response work in your classroom
+How to make a call and response work in your classroom?

 A teacher will commonly utilize call and response in the classroom as a signal for students to quit what they’re doing and pay attention.
-Verbal instruction is common, but you may also incorporate physical or hand motions.
-How educational psychology helps teachers in classrooms?
-There is no one-size-fits-all approach.

 Students are trained to stop what they’re doing and respond with “1, 2, eyes on you” if a teacher says “1, 2, 3, eyes on me.”
 Not only does it capture their attention but it refocuses them on the process of responding.